‘You could’ve killed my child’: Dashcam video shows officer hit man with her cruiser

 Her son survived and is OK.

-Investigators initially told her it was her son’s fault, and she believed them until she watched the video.
+Investigators initially told her it was her son’s fault, and she believed them until she was shown the video.

-The incident happened in a parking lot behind businesses on Old National Highway.
+A 70-year-old Engineer Designed This Nail Clipper for Seniors All Over the World

 On the night of April 8, police received a call about people loitering at a nearby Taco Bell around 10 p.m.